 Settling for a job that offers a steady income is not wrong, I have been employed in the past and had a wonderful time of it.
-But the stark reality is you cannot build your successful business, as I have defined it and be employed.
+But the stark reality is you cannot build your successful business, as I have defined it, and be employed.
 You cannot serve two masters.

-On obsessive focus, it has been scientifically proven that thanks in part to social conditioning from how we interact with technology, our ability to focus intently has evolved from about 6 minutes a time to a couple of seconds.
+On obsessive focus, it has been scientifically proven that thanks in part to social conditioning from how we interact with technology, our ability to focus intently has evolved from about 6 minutes at a time to a couple of seconds.
 We are overwhelmed with information and underwhelmed with unique and creative inspiration.
-This state of scattered focus prevents us from building something truly meaningful or long term.
+This state of scattered focus prevents us from building something truly meaningful or long-term.
 So one would rather have numerous side hustles and business concerns over that one thing Jack Canfield calls a BIHAG (Big Hairy Audacious Goal).

-5. Call it: a new form of socialization and feeling of entitlement, an over emotional reaction to outward opinion, the overdependence on public opinion, comparison to others, F.O.M.O - Fear of Missing Out or just plain keeping up with the Joneses.
+5. Call it: a new form of socialization and feeling of entitlement, an over-emotional reaction to outward opinion, the overdependence on public opinion, comparison to others, F.O.M.O - Fear of Missing Out or just plain keeping up with the Joneses.
 We have all felt it in some size, shape, form or the other..

 I love the internet, I love social media.
 Opportunities abound.
 We are closer as a race, more connected.
 But what gets to me is HOW we are connecting.
-We seem to be becoming less hardy, overly sensitive.
+We seem to be becoming less hardy, and overly sensitive.
 You cannot be too careful about what you say on these internet streets.
 Everyone is on edge with the emotional intelligence of a child at pubescence.

 The hard truth is that the World does not care.
 It does not.
 The World of Business and entrepreneurship does not care.
 Despite all the parliamentary bills passed and prayers said, the World will slap as hard today as it did 40 years ago.
 Shit will still happen.
 To be successful in business we cannot expect the World to soften as we soften.
-And by the World I do not mean human beings, no. Life is bigger than us.
+And by the World, I do not mean human beings, no. Life is bigger than us.

-The business mind needs to be calloused in how it responds to challenges, failure, defeat and frustration - much more than the average human being.
+The business mind needs to be calloused in how it responds to challenges, failure, defeat, and frustration - much more than the average human being.
 Once these are responded to differently, success surely but gradually sets foot.

 6. An unclear business plan or road to growth will definitely be a recipe for failure.
-I do not care your view of business plans.
+I do not care about your view of business plans.
 If you have no map then any road will get you where you are going.
 You may experience some progress for a while without a business plan but failure, permanent and swift will come.

 So what to do?
 Where do we go from here?

-All is not lost for the entrepreneur or the aspiring businessman/ lady looking to attain real sustainable business success and willing to learn from failure.
+All is not lost for the entrepreneur or the aspiring businessman/ lady looking to attain real sustainable business success and willingness to learn from failure.
 Here are a few things one can start doing to get their mind right and business matters in order:

-1 - The first thing one needs is to develop a healthy state of isolation from overwhelm brought on by over dependence on social media.
-This dopamine fast is key to grounding your sub conscious mind and giving you greater clarity in pursuit of your business goals.
+1 - The first thing one needs is to develop a healthy state of isolation from overwhelm brought on by over-dependence on social media.
+This dopamine fast is key to grounding your subconscious mind and giving you greater clarity in pursuit of your business goals.

 2 - Next you need to schedule moments of isolation during your dopamine fasts and actually get comfortable with the idea of being bored, of doing nothing: no television, books, socializing.
 Nothing.